Meet the PosseHere you can find a full listing on every member of our pro staff and learn more about them.

 “When I started working at a small P/M company in what amounts to Middle-of-nowhere PA, I never expected to be involved in an outdoor program airing on national TV.
 This truly shows the diverse nature of our products and company.
 Standing still gets you no-where; moving towards the unique and unknown is the only way to evolve and survive.” –Ben Gnan

 Lance Neal is 20 years old and has three brothers of which he is the second oldest.
-He and his 19 year old girlfriend, Hailey Brady, have been dating for almost three years now.
-Their similar personalities, values, interests, and goals really do make them two peas in a pod.
+He and his wife, Hailey Neal, have similar personalities, values, interests, and goals making them two peas in a pod.

 Lance grew up in the rural countryside near Smicksburg, Pennsylvania.
 As a kid, every waking second that was available, Lance was running through the woods behind his house with his older brother.
 Anything that had to do with being outside, he was sure to be part of.
 Since the day Lance was of age, he played basketball, football, and baseball, but he always had an interest in hunting.
 Around the age of 9, he started watching hunting shows on television.
 Soon he was hooked, having an unreal drive to hunt and desire to feel the rush that the “pros” on TV had.
 However, Lance’s father wasn’t into the outdoors to the extent that Lance was, so he didn’t get to be as active as he would have liked.
 Luckily his relatives were avid outdoorsmen and really introduced him to hunting.
 By the time he reached high school, Lance realized that hunting and sports didn’t mix very well.
 Something had to give, and it sure wasn’t going to be hunting.